aevilla160/hpc_docs/docs/MERCED.md

 ## MERCED cluster <!-- {docsify-ignore} -->

 MERCED (Multi-Environment Research Computer for Exploration and Discovery) Cluster is a 1,872 core Linux based high performance computing cluster.
-The MERCED cluster runs with the [RedHat](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) operating system, and employs the [Slurm](https://slurm.schedmd.com/) job scheduler and queueing system to manage job runs. a standard flavor of Linux, and employs the Slurm job scheduler and queueing system to manage job runs.
+The MERCED cluster runs with the [RedHat](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) operating system, and employs the [Slurm](https://slurm.schedmd.com/) job scheduler and queueing system to manage job runs.

-## MERCED recharge service (starting Feb.
-2023) <!-- {docsify-ignore} -->
+## MERCED recharge service <!-- {docsify-ignore} -->
-!>__OIT-CIRT recharge services, including MERCED cluster core-hours will be renewed starting Feb.
-2023.__
+Beggining in Febuary 2023, MERCED has transitioned to a recharge service model.

 In order to minimize disruptions to computational research on MERCED cluster, the Provost’s office has provided bridge funding for all MERCED cluster PIs for core-hour usage on MERCED through June 30, 2024

+!>__OIT-CIRT will begin to charge the PIs the core-hours used beginning July 1st, 2024.
+More information can be found [here](commun.md#4524)

 __Faculty PIs__: Please ensure that the user accounts are active and provide the COA# [here](https://merced-my.sharepoint.com/personal/yyu49_ucmerced_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fyyu49%5Fucmerced%5Fedu%2FDocuments%2FMERCED%5Frecharge&ct=1639436999554&or=OWA%2DNT&cid=61ce730a%2D0df2%2Dd438%2D7bdf%2Dbe138cf58c23).
 Email cirt@ucmerced.edu for more assistance.